 Spring Activities in Whistler, BC

-To help you prepare for the arrival of spring, we have prepared a list of Whistler’s favourite spring activities.
+To help you prepare for the arrival of spring, we have prepared a guide to get the most from Whistler’s springtime activities and offerings.

-With its limitless terrain, Whistler Blackcomb offers some of the best spring skiing in North America.
-A little known fact March is historically one of Whistler’s best snow months with over 98 inches of annual snowfall.
-Spring provides guests with the perfect mix of late-season snow days and bluebird laps.
+Whistler Blackcomb offers near limitless terrain, and some of the best spring skiing in North America.
+A little-known fact is that March tends to be one of Whistler’s best snow months with over 98 inches (almost 250 cm) of average monthly snowfall.
+Simply put, spring skiing in Whistler is a must-do for anyone looking for the perfect mix of late-season snow days, bluebird laps, longer days, and increasingly comfortable outdoor conditions.

-Spring is also a great time to take advantage of our accommodation deals, including our Spring Sale.
+Spring is also a great time to take advantage of our accommodation deals.
 With fewer crowds, soft snow and excellent weather conditions, spring is the perfect time to take your ski holiday.

 On the Land